Linuxfabrik/monitoring-plugins/check-plugins/docker-service/README.md

 * `--check-distribution` additionally warns when more tasks of a service sit on one node than an even spread (`ceil(expected / number of nodes)`) would place there.
 All nodes count towards the spread, including a drained one, so both replicas landing on a single node because the other node was drained is still surfaced.
 Only replicated services are examined: a global service runs one task per node by definition, and a job runs until its work is done
 * To alert when a specific service disappears entirely, name it with `--service`.
 A named service the swarm does not know is CRIT, with or without a pinned count.
 In the default all-services mode a removed service simply drops out of the list; use `--no-match-severity` to alert when the list becomes empty
 * For the node and cluster health of the swarm itself (node down, manager quorum), use the docker-swarm check.
 For plain (non-swarm) container health, use docker-container
+* `--timeout` covers all Docker commands of a run together, so the check ends in time however long each of them takes.
+With `--check-distribution` every checked service is asked separately, so a swarm with many services needs more time; the shipped Director template allows 25 seconds

 **Data Collection:**